YiWeiWayne/Cross-dataset-mood-prediction/README.md

 The Kears implementation of "Cross-Cultural Music Emotion Recognition by Adversarial Discriminative Domain Adaptation".

-'''Yi-Wei Chen, Yi-Hsuan Yang, and Homer H. Chen, "Cross-cultural music emotion recognition by adversarial discriminative domain adaptation," Proc.
+''' Yi-Wei Chen, Yi-Hsuan Yang, and Homer H. Chen, "Cross-cultural music emotion recognition by adversarial discriminative domain adaptation," Proc.
 IEEE Int.
 Conf.
 Machine Learning and Applications (ICMLA), December 2018.

 ## Effectiveness of adaptation:
 ### 1. Valence prediction: Our adaptation improves the performance for all features